It's what I can't see in the Ahmaud Arbery shooting video that also terrifies me - Local News 8

 Professor: Citizen’s arrest laws are relics from another era

-Weeks after Arbery’s shooting, we may get a legal resolution.
+More than 10 weeks after Arbery’s shooting, we may be headed toward a legal resolution.
 Atlantic Judicial Circuit District Attorney Tom Durden, the third prosecutor in the case, said this week he’d submit evidence to a grand jury once the state’s coronavirus restrictions were lifted.

 But more needs to be done.
 What about a wholesale review of citizen’s arrest laws?
 Why are they still needed when we have police, and 911 — and when so much can go wrong?